Zequez/logseq-vault/pages/Web Weaving Club.md

 	- DONE First is step is to write about Web Weaving Club
 	- DONE Second step is to choose a next step
 	- Design Invitation Card for Web Weaving Club
 		- Hello village!
-I'm in the
+I'm at the intersection of Archiarchy and Web Development and I'm taking a stand for Web Weaving Club to exist.
+At Web Weaving Club we both build the web (as in the Internet web)
 	- Create Web Weaving Club page with all members.
 	- Write Web [[Web Weaving Club Codex]].
 	- Share Web Weaving Club